Awadje/100-days-of-code-2/log.md

 ### Day 9: August 19, 2019

-**Today's Progress**: Added a plublished filter on the blog, now only showing published posts.
+**Today's Progress**: Added a published filter on the blog, now only showing published posts.
 Boolean can be set in the post itself.

-**Thoughts:** Surprisingly easey to filter by meanse of GraphQL :metal:
+**Thoughts:** Surprisingly easey to filter by means of GraphQL :metal:

 **Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)